 This website will be regularly updated as the project progresses.
 For details, head over to the specific site sections using the menu at the top of the site.

-The project is funded by the Moscow School of Social and Economic Sciences.
+The project is supported by a research grant of the Moscow School of Social and Economic Sciences.